drugilsberg/paccmann/README.md

 ```

 *NOTE*: For multi-GPU training we use `horovod`.
 Its installation requires a working MPI installation.
-If you don't plan to use `paccmann` for distributed training on GPU you might remove `horovod` from `requirements.txt` before installing te package.
+If you don't plan to use `paccmann` for distributed training on GPU you might remove `horovod` from `requirements.txt` before installing the package (you then will need to comment out the `horovod` imports in `paccmann/bin/training_paccmann` and `paccmann/paccmann/models/core.py`.
 In case you don't have a working MPI installation see [here](https://github.com/uber/horovod) for details on setting up `horovod`.

 ## Models training